 2010-11: Alan Wolfe (Boston College) and Joseph White (Case Western Reserve)

 2008-09: Joel Aberbach (UCLA)

-The John G. Winant Lectureship in American Foreign Policy was generously established by John G. Winant Jr., the Ambassador’s elder son.
+The John G. Winant Associate Professorship in American Foreign Policy was generously established by John G. Winant Jr., the Ambassador’s elder son.
 Mr. Winant Jr. served with distinction in the USAAF during World War II and later attended Oxford University.
-The lectureship is currently vacant.
+The associate professorship is currently held by Janina Dill.